shinokada/svelte-ts-starter/README.md

 # Svelte TS Starter

-This Svelte TS starter template provides a foundation for developing with Svelte and Vite, including preconfigured support for TailwindCSS, Flowbite-Svelte, and Svelte-Spa-Router.
+This Svelte TS starter template provides a foundation for developing with Svelte and Vite, including preconfigured support for Tpyescript, TailwindCSS, Flowbite-Svelte, and Svelte-Spa-Router.
 Additionally, it includes a sample implementation of fetching data from a backend API, making it easy to integrate with your own server-side infrastructure.

+- Vite
+- Svelte
+- Typescript
+- Tailwind CSS
+- Flowbite-Svelte
+- Svelte-Spa-Router

 ## Installation